MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-san-copy.md

 - If you want to perform this procedure in VMM, the library server must be added as a managed Hyper-V host.
 This enables you to assign the logical unit to the library server through VMM.
 If you don't want to make the library a managed Hyper-V host, you can use your array vendor’s management tools to assign the logical unit to the library server.
 - You must have an existing virtual hard disk (that was generalized by using Sysprep) that you want to use as a base image for rapid provisioning.
-- Create a folder in the library share that you will use to mount the logical unit to and to store the virtual hard disk.
+- Create a folder in the library share that you'll use to mount the logical unit to and to store the virtual hard disk.
 For example, create a folder in the SEALibrary library share that is named Rapid Provision VHD.

 1. Create a logical unit in the VMM storage fabric from the managed storage pool you want to use for rapid provisioning.
 2. Format the logical unit, and mount it to the folder path you created.
 3. Assign the logical unit to the library server.
 If the library server is a managed Hyper-V host, you can create and assign the logical unit from the library server.
 You can also format the disk with NTFS and mount the logical unit to the folder path in the library share at the same time.
     - When you create the logical unit, select the option **Mount in the following empty NTFS folder** > **Browse**, and then select the folder that you created.
-    - Do not assign a drive letter.
-Also, do not ever create multiple mount points to the folder.
+    - Don't assign a drive letter.
+Also, don't ever create multiple mount points to the folder.

 4. If the library server isn't a managed Hyper-V host, use your array vendor’s management tools to create the logical unit and to unmask the logical unit to the library server.
 Then do the following:
     - Don't assign a drive letter.
     - Use Disk Management (diskmgmt.msc) to rescan the disk, initialize the disk, and then format it.
-    - In Disk Management, mount the logical unit to the folder path you created in the library share (**Change Drive Letter and Paths** > **Add** > **Mount in the following empty NTFS folder**, and click the empty library folder).
+    - In Disk Management, mount the logical unit to the folder path you created in the library share (**Change Drive Letter and Paths** > **Add** > **Mount in the following empty NTFS folder**, and select the empty library folder).
 5. Copy the virtual hard disk you want to use to the new folder in the library share.

     > [!NOTE]